benroberts999/ampsci/README.md

  * Solves relativistic Hartree-Fock potential for core + valence states
  * Input taken from a plain text file.
- * See "hartreeFock.in" for minimal input example.
+ * An example input file is included: doc/hartreeFock.in.example
+    * e.g.: _cp ./doc/hartreeFock.in.example ./hartreeFock.in_
-  You may re-name this file (e.g., to "filename.txt"), then run as:
+ * You may re-name this file (e.g., to "filename.txt"), then run as:
     * _$ ./hartreeFock filename.txt_
-    * (If no input filename is given, program will assume input filename is 'hartreeFock.in')
+    * If no input filename is given, program will assume input filename is 'hartreeFock.in':
+    * _$ ./hartreeFock_
  * See _doc/01-hartreeFock_input.md_ for a full list of input options + descriptions

 --------------------------------------------------------------------------------